ForteFibre/blog/content/blog/test/index.md

 ---
-title: 'Welcome to Gatsby!'
+title: 'Japanese'
 date: 2017-04-06 13:32:20 +0300
 description: Go ahead and edit this file and re-build the site to see your changes. # Add post description (optional)
+tags: [a]
-img: # Add image post (optional)
+img: ./gatsby-astronaut.png # Add image post (optional)
 ---

+ああああ

 You’ll find this post in your `content/blog` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `gatsby develop`, which launches a web server and auto-regenerates your site when a file is updated.